alex28931/PathFinder2D/README.md

   The player moves through the game world using a custom A* pathfinding system, enabling smart and obstacle-aware navigation.

 - **Tilemap-Based World Design with Tiled**
   The game world is built using [Tiled](https://www.mapeditor.org/), a flexible tilemap editor.
-TMX maps are parsed and rendered in-game to create modular and efficient level layouts.
+The maps are parsed and rendered in-game to create modular and efficient level layouts.

 - **Multi-Scene Environment**
   The game is composed of several scenes, each with interactive elements and collectible objects.